 3. Enforce guidelines and boundaries

 Remember, at the end of the day, it is your job to protect your child.
-Even if it brings up some conflict, guidelines and boundaries are healthy and can play a big part in keeping your tween safe online.
-For some families, this means having an open discussion with the child.
-This gives the child a sense of ownership and autonomy of the guidelines, making them more open to embracing them.
-The smart phone world is ever changing, but employing these steps in your family will have a positive impact on your child, your relationship with them, and their safety.
+Even if it brings up some conflict; guidelines and boundaries are healthy and can play a big part in keeping your tween safe online.
+For some families, this means having an open discussion with their child.
+This gives their child a sense of ownership and autonomy of the guidelines, making them more open to embracing them.
+The smartphone world is ever changing, but employing these steps in your family will have a positive impact on your child, your relationship with them, and their safety.
 Keep fighting to be in the know!

 4. Use online protection for your child’s phone

-Some inexpensive apps will monitor your child’s social media and inform you if anything goes wrong.
-In many ways using apps that scan your child’s social media is better than doing so yourself.
-For one, the app will most likely do so better than you, since the programs know about the latest social media trends, codes and platforms.
+Some inexpensive child phone monitoring apps will monitor your child’s social media and inform you if anything seems wrong.
+In many ways, using apps that scan your child’s social media is better than doing so yourself.
+For one, the app will most likely be a better gauge of what is going on than you, since the programs know about the latest social media trends, codes and platforms.
 Also, when an app does the reading, rather than a person, your teen’s privacy will be kept until a sign of danger or difficulty arises.
 And third, the app will monitor the communication in real time, rather than when you finally remember to do it.

-You can start using Jiminy, a parental awareness app, for free, and learn more about your child’s screen time habits.
+You can start using Jiminy, a parental awareness and child phone monitoring app, for free, and learn more about your child’s screen time habits.
 Click here to learn more: https://www.jiminy.me